Your Guide to Project Budget Management

 Recognise stakeholder needs

 Identifying, documenting, and confirming project requirements with all stakeholders is the first step to efficiently managing project budgets.
+Also estimating the duration of the development should be on the top of the list.

 Always be realistic and allow for unforeseen adjustments.
 If circumstances change, consult all relevant stakeholders.